 Because the yips may be related to overuse of specific muscles, a change of technique or equipment may help.
 Possible strategies include:

 In the cross-handed grip, shown here, place your left hand below your right hand.
 Keep your thumbs vertically aligned.
 This grip applies to right-handed golfers.
-You need to adjust the grip if ...
+You need to adjust the grip if you ...

 In the Langer grip, shown here, you place your left hand low on the putter shaft and align the shaft along your left forearm.
 Use your right hand to grab your left forearm slightly above the wrist. ...

 In the sidesaddle grip, shown here, face the hole with the ball on the right side of your body.
 Use your left hand to grip the putter near its top.
-Place your right hand lower down the putter ...
+Place your right hand lower down the putter shaft, ...

 Last Updated: 2011-05-03